USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 width="80%"
 >}}

+For the faster Ray-Triangle intersection, the BVH (Bounding Volumes Heirarchy) data-structure is usually used.
+A simplified visualization for it is given below:
+{{<
+fullscreen-iframe
+id="rt_iframe"
+src="/interactive/bvh.html"
+height="430"
+>}}

 - **Light Sources**: Without lighting, there would be little point in rendering a scene.
 A ray tracer must model the distribution of light throughout the scene, including not only the locations of the lights themselves but also the way in which they distribute their energy throughout space.